JuliaDiff/ForwardDiff.jl/docs/src/user/advanced.md

   0.282529 seconds (4 allocations: 160 bytes)
 ```

-If you do not explicity provide a chunk size, ForwardDiff will try to guess one for you
+If you do not explicitly provide a chunk size, ForwardDiff will try to guess one for you
 based on your input vector:

 ```julia